 - Notice of Completion (NOC) of Final EIR

 - Notice of Availability (NOA) of the Draft EIR

 - Project Fact Sheet

 - ACE Ceres-Merced Extension Virtual Scoping Meetings Presentation

 - Draft EIR Virtual Open House Presentation

 - Presentación de la reunión virtual para la versión preliminar del informe del impacto ambiental

 SJRRC and the Project Team want to hear from you!

-Sign up below to receive information about Project documents, announcements, and updates.
+Sign up below to receive updates about the Project.